lymmm412/ludwig_add_SavedModel/README.md

         model_dir =os.path.join('results',dir_list[-1])+'/model' # the model_dir is inside the current experiment_run_num/model folder
         self.saved_model(model_dir)
  ```
- The structure of SavedMode is like:
+ The structure of SavedModel is like:
  ```
  ---saved_model
     ---variables